amitaabhang/Web-Design-Challenge/README.md

 This homework covers the Web design challenge, fetching city weather data, designing pages to display data

-There are total 7 pages in this folder.
+There are total 7 pages in this folder + the index.html which is the main page for redirecting to the landing page.

 1. Landing Page:
    This is the main page/starter page.
 This gives breif details on the study and has different visualizations embedded.